open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/RHS2116Device.rst

         - TwosCompliment: raw 16-bit signed integer conversion results.
         - MicroVolts: 32-bit floating-point voltages (EphysData in uV; DCData in Volts)

-    * - DSPCuttoff
+    * - DSPCutoff
       - enum
-      - Select the low-frequency cutoff for the integrated digtial offset removal filter.
-This fitering is performed following analog to digital conversion.
+      - Select the low-frequency cutoff for the integrated digital offset removal filter.
+This filtering is performed following analog to digital conversion.

     * - AnalogHighCutoff